 Near Carey in Blaine County, Idaho — The American West (Mountains)

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Just Down the Road ( approx. 8.4 miles away); Are We Loving Them to Death? ( approx. 9.2 miles away); Where's the Volcano?
-North Crater Lava Flow ( approx. 9.7 miles away); North Crater Flow Trail ( approx. 9.7 miles away); Get over it! ( approx. 9.8 miles away); Just Down The Road ( approx. 9.9 miles away); Vanishing Landmark ( approx. 10.2 miles away).
+Goodale's Cutoff (here, next to this marker); Just Down the Road (approx. 8.4 miles away); Are We Loving Them to Death? (approx. 9.2 miles away); Where's the Volcano? (approx. 9.7 miles away); North Crater Lava Flow (approx. 9.7 miles away); North Crater Flow Trail (approx. 9.7 miles away); Get over it! (approx. 9.8 miles away); Just Down The Road (approx. 9.9 miles away).

 Also see . . .

 1. The Eastern Snake River Plain Aquifer.